 What Warner Bros.' onscreen universe of DC superheroes lacks in cohesion -- the studio scrapped a strictly shared cinematic universe after its attempts to build one around the Justice League proved less than, well, super -- it makes up for in unexpectedness.

 While the successes of Wonder Woman, Aquaman and Shazam! guaranteed continued installments in those franchises, DC is still branching off into one-off films and spinoffs -- from the Oscar-winning Joker to The Batman starring Robert Pattinson to Peacemaker on HBO Max -- making the future of DC's onscreen heroes is essentially limitless.

-With a laundry long list of titles that are reportedly in development -- including Batgirl and Green Lantern -- below, ET has compiled a complete guide to what you can expect from the future of DC.
+With a laundry long list of titles that are reportedly in development, below, ET has compiled a guide to what you can expect from the future of DC.